All Episodes

 And this is exactly what's happened.

-Uh and then, but but they're ramificated.
+And then, but they're ramification.

 There are always consequences to leftism, liberalism when they do things.

-Here's a story out of the St. Louis post dispatch.
+Here's a story out of the St. Louis Post Dispatch.

-It is a gold mine of uh of information.
+It is a gold mine of information.

 Actually, pretty good reporting.

-It's by Angela to Black or Tablack, I'm not sure he pronounces it.
+I'm not sure he pronounces it.

 Angela, I don't want to ruin your career by praising you.